Homebrew/homebrew-cask/README.md

 $ brew uninstall --force brew-cask; brew update
 ```

-Finally, if it's been a while since you last updated Homebrew-Cask, you may still have the old `phinze/cask` tap installed.
+If it's been a while since you last updated Homebrew-Cask, you may still have the old `phinze/cask` tap installed.
 Run the following to clean up, then try your command again:

 ```bash
 $ brew untap phinze/cask; brew untap caskroom/cask; brew update